 Awards and prizes will be presented to the winning films in each category.
-Films will be judged by a panel of music industry professionals.
+Films will be judged by a panel of music and film industry professionals.
 The full list of judges will be published prior to the start of the Festival.
 All decisions made by the judges will be considered final.

 Awards & Prizes

 All films selected by the Festival will receive one (1) All-Access pass to attend the Festival.
 If the entrant or filmmakers are unable to attend, they may give their pass away only with the prior approval of the Festival.